 1. Request enough time to review your contract.
 Sometimes a new superintendent is given a deadline to sign his/her contract that doesn’t allow time to request assistance in reviewing the wording in the contract.
 The contract will govern your relationship with the district, so time for review and assistance is critical.

-- Make sure the wording in your contract is clear, specific and doesn’t leave room for ambiguity.
+2. Make sure the wording in your contract is clear, specific and doesn’t leave room for ambiguity.

-- For each year of the term of the contract include language that provides consistent salary increases.
+4. For each year of the term of the contract include language that provides consistent salary increases.
 You are not asking for any more than most other staff in the district who are usually on a salary schedule.
 Having consistent salary increases avoids revisiting your contract on this hot topic and it also avoids being audited for “spiking” your salary for the purpose of enhancing your pension.

-- The language in the Termination for Cause section of the contract needs to be clear and lack ambiguity.
+6. The language in the Termination for Cause section of the contract needs to be clear and lack ambiguity.
 Education Code 44932 specifies reasons for which a superintendent can be dismissed for cause.
 This section of your contract is extremely important and you want to avoid unnecessary language that is subjective in nature.

 These 10 tips are good guidelines to follow for current superintendents as well.
-Also, the ACSA Member Assistance and Legal Team is available to assist other administrators who are offered a contract.
+Also, the ACSA Advocates are available to assist other administrators who are offered a contract.
 Contract review and assistance is included in ACSA membership.
 Don’t fail to take advantage of this service.